Connect with us

 The document also gives Henifin and his team power to make rate changes for Jackson water customers.

-Within 60 days, Henifin will have to make a strategy, which will include a short-, medium- and long-term — over 5 years — spending plan and schedule for the water system.
+Within 60 days, Henifin will have to make a funding strategy, which will include a short-, medium- and long-term — over 5 years — spending plan and schedule for the water system.
 In that plan, Henifin can propose rate changes as well as governing alternatives.

-If the plan does include a rate change for customers, the order requires the to put the change before the city council.
+If the plan does include a rate change for customers, the order requires the mayor to put the change before the city council.
 But even if the city council doesn't approve the rate change, the order gives the third-party manager the authority to change the rates anyway, as long as it's been more than a year since the last rate adjustment.
-City last raised rates in December 2021.
+City officials last raised rates in December 2021.

 Under the order, the third-party manager does not have the authority to consolidate, or regionalize, Jackson's water system, or allow another governing body to operate the system.